Behavioral health providers, who have augmented their clinical practice with Oxevision, have reported:

 Ndebele, F., et al. (2022).
 Non-contact health monitoring to support care in a psychiatric intensive care unit.
 Journal of Psychiatric Intensive Care.
 Advance online publication.

-Reductions in falls, transfers to acute and 1:1 observations related to falls
+Reductions in falls, transfers to acute general care and 1:1 observations

 195 falls were recorded in the pre go-live period.
 101 falls were were recorded in the post go-live period.